 185,005 people in our three counties have now received their first dose of the vaccine, and 39,301 people are fully vaccinated having received both doses.

-The uptake of the vaccine remains high and we believe at least 80% of each priority groups 1 to 9 will received their first vaccine dose by milestone 2 of the Welsh Government’s National Vaccination Strategy, an update of which can be viewed here https://gov.wales/covid-19-vaccination-strategy-and-updates
+The uptake of the vaccine remains high and we believe at least 80% of each priority groups 1 to 9 will received their first vaccine dose by milestone 2 of the Welsh Government’s National Vaccination Strategy, and update of which can be viewed here (opens in new tab).

 We will have offered a first dose of the vaccine to all those in priority groups 5-9 by Sunday 18 April.
 This includes:

 Please be patient if you haven’t been contacted about your vaccine yet and we politely ask that you do not contact the health board or your GP to ask about your vaccine.
 You will be contacted when it is your turn.

 Everyone in groups 5 to 9 should expect to receive their first vaccine appointment by Easter Monday, 5 April.

 To ensure no one is left behind, on Tuesday 6 April, the health board will launch an appeal asking people in groups 1 to 9 who have not been contacted to get in touch to arrange their first vaccine dose.
 This appeal will be shared on our social media channels, in local newspapers and on local radio stations.